What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

 All basic tools and materials are provided.
 Please bring a sketchbook.
 You will need to wear sturdy closed shoes

 If you would like to buy art materials for your personal use outside of the course, Build students receive 10% discount off everything* from Cass Art, the UK's leading art supplies retailer.
 Your tutor will advise you on what you should buy.
 You will need to show your enrolment receipt in-store to receive your discount.
 Visit the Charing Cross shop at 13 Charing Cross Road WC2H 0EP or find your local shop at www.cassart.co.uk. *Terms and conditions apply, visit www.cassart.co.uk/students.

 When I've finished, what course can I do next?

-Alternatively, the year-long Build sculpture course (VU841) which helps you to build an individual sculpture practice and culminates in an exhibition in Central London.
+Alternatively, the year-long Build sculpture course helps you to build an individual sculpture practice and culminates in an exhibition in Central London.
 Ask your tutor for advice or browse the Build website or prospectus for inspiration.

 General information and advice on courses at Build is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.

 See the course guide for term dates and further details